MasihMoafi/Vocal-Emotion-Recognition-/README.md

 - **Dense Output Layer:** Classifies the input into one of the eight emotion categories using softmax activation.

 ## Installation
-Clone the repository and install the required dependencies.
+Clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/yourusername/speech-emotion-recognition.git